Glossary of Library Research Terminology

 Periodical.
 A regular serial.
 A publication issued in successive consecutive parts at regular intervals (e.g., weekly, quarterly) with no planned end.
 Journals, magazines, and newspapers are periodicals.
 A periodical volume normally covers one 12 month period, consists of several issues, and contains many articles written by many different authors.
 Some consider annuals (and proceedings and transactions) to be periodicals but others refuse to call themperiodicals because they are published so infrequently.

 Plagiarism.
-In a narrow legal sense, plagiarism is stealing words: putting forth words (e.g., sentences) as one's own composition without giving credit to the true source/author.
-In a broader ethical sense, it is stealing ideas: putting forth ideas as one's own without giving credit to the true source/person.
+In a narrow legal sense, plagiarism is falsely taking credit for the words of another: putting forth words (e.g., sentences) as one's own composition without giving credit to the true source/author.
+In a broader ethical sense, it is taking credit for ideas: putting forth ideas as one's own without giving credit to the true source/person.
 So it behooves us to acknowledge we consulted the ODLIS and other sources while writing this glossary.
 See the DTS student handbook for rules that apply to student papers.

 Please return if not needed.
 Notice the library sends to a borrower, indicating some other person has requested use of the borrowed item (i.e, placed a hold on it).
 This is not a mandatory recall.
 The borrower is free to keep the item until the normal due date, but the borrower is urged to return the item if no longer needed.
 Contrast Recall of a loan.